 The name Schütte comes from the Rhineland, an ancient region of Germany.
 In pre-medieval times, the Germans used only one name, but later they were forced by a growing population to adopt hereditary surnames; so as to remain distinct from the many others of the same first name.
 Local names were often chosen.
 They originally indicated land ownership, and frequently carried the prefix von, meaning "of" or "from," which is often taken as an indication of aristocratic lineage.
 Schütte was a name for some one lived in the region of Schuetz in various areas of Germany.

 The surname Schütte was first found in the Rhineland valley, where this old family name became a prominent contributor to the development of the district from ancient times.
 Numerous family members bearing this name were prominent in social affairs.
 The family, as it spread throughout Germany, played a fundamental role in many regions as they emerged to form alliances with other families within the Feudal System.
 Chronicles first mention Johann Scuette of Luebeck in 1319 and Woelfel Schuetze of Eger in 1320.

-Important Dates for the Schütte family
+Early History of the Schütte family

 This web page shows only a small excerpt of our Schütte research.
 Another 250 words (18 lines of text) covering the years 1539, 1756, 1497, 1562, 1540, 1594, 1562, 1565, 1585, 1672, 1640, 1690, 1776 and 1847 are included under the topic Early Schütte History in all our PDF Extended History products and printed products wherever possible.